 This park only places with National animal "Takin" living here.
 A picturesque arena of undistributed wildlife is what defines this place in Bhutan in a concise but precise way.
 It was established in 1974 to protect and protect the endangered animals that are now 4300 square kilometers of indigenous species.
-It boasts of being home to 37 recognized mammal species along with the Royal Bengal Tiger, Clouded Leopard, Himalayan Black Bear, Snow Leopard, and, to name a few, Bhutanese Takin.
+It boasts of being home to 37 recognized mammal species including the Royal Bengal Tiger, Clouded Leopard, Himalayan Black Bear, Snow Leopard, and, to name a few, Bhutanese Takin.
 And 6,500 people are staying in the park to look after the livestock and animal husbandry.
 Isn't it fun enough to explore the site?
 This is also a must-see place because it has the best of both worlds, the wildlife and

 Norzin Lam Street in Thimphu:

 Norzin Lam's main street in the capital city, Thimphu. is a must-see attraction on your next trip to Bhutan.
 This street is home to a myriad of shops selling everything you might want to bring home with you.
 Whether it's woolen clothes, souvenirs, local wines, or crafts, you're calling it and they've got it.
 Thimphu also has an artery that is very popular in the region.
-Although this place is still crowded in the peak season, you can get some objects and many rare things with some strolling down the street.
+Although this place is still crowded in the peak season, you can get some objects and many rare things by strolling down the street.
 You can purchase pieces of wood, carpets, items of home decoration, clothes, and anything else.
 And if you live in the area, you can enjoy a football match there.

-Entry Permit to Bhutan for Indians Citizens:
+Entry Permit to Bhutan for Indian Citizens:

 Limited Area Permit for Punakha:

-Royal Bhutan is the only “Carbon Negative Country” in the world, meaning Bhutan has the natural resources to absorb more Carbon Di Oxide than what it emits in the atmosphere.
+Royal Bhutan is the only “Carbon Negative Country” in the world, meaning Bhutan has the natural resources to absorb more Carbon Di Oxide than what it emits into the atmosphere.
 While no other country has even achieved becoming carbon neutral, Bhutan has achieved carbon negativity.

 Tobacco is No-No and is prohibited in Bhutan.
 The tourist may use it, but with additional care.
-The tourist must keep in mind selling or giving tobacco to the locals is also a Punishable crime.
+The tourist must keep in mind selling or giving tobacco to the locals is also a punishable crime.